Awards, Commissions, and Competitions

 In 2016 she participated in a UCS Anglo-Chinese symposium, held at University of Suffolk by loaning them the large painting ‘Made In Britain’ (and giving a lecture on the work) which was exhibited alongside works from a number of Painters and Curators from China.

 In October 2016 she had a solo show of her work in London (Thames-Side Studios Gallery, Woolwich London).
 A full colour catalogue for Wendy Elia's London solo show is now available on Amazon 'Wendy Elia - Paintings 2004 – 2016 with an Introduction 'Myth-Making and Myth-Breaking.
 'Wendy Elia and the Constitutive Other' written by Anna McNay – (Art Writer and Editor) and Essay - 'Migrant Histories and Art' written by Dr. Marie-Anne Mancio – (Art Historian and Writer).

-Starting in December 2016 she will be part of a group exhibition at RWA in Bristol (Dec - Feb 2016/17) Strange worlds – The vision of Angela Carter.
-This major exhibition will celebrate the life and work of the hugely influential writer Angela Carter (1940-1992), twenty five years after her death.
-In bringing together art and literature, this exhibition will feature historic art-work which influenced Carter, as well as those of contemporary artists inspired by her work.
-The painting ‘Maxime’ will be loaned from the East Contemporary Arts Collection for this exhibition.
+December 2016 – March 2017 Wendy was part of a group exhibition at RWA in Bristol Strange worlds – The vision of Angela Carter.
+This major exhibition celebrated the life and work of the hugely influential writer Angela Carter (1940-1992), twenty five years after her death.
+In bringing together art and literature, this exhibition featured historic art-work which influenced Carter, as well as those of contemporary artists inspired by her work.
+The painting ‘Maxime’ was loaned from the East Contemporary Arts Collection for this exhibition.

-In 2017 some recent work will be touring China with the Contemporary British Painting group in a show curated by Marco Cali, Mengmeng Wang and Robert Priseman.
+In 2017 some recent work toured China with the Contemporary British Painting group in a show curated by Marco Cali, Mengmeng Wang and Robert Priseman.

 In January 2017 she was awarded a grant from the Pollock-Krasner Foundation in NYC.